solita/solita.github.com/_posts/2014-06-30-writing-compact-java.md

 ![Scissors](/img/scissors.png)
 ##Remove unnecessary getters

 Getters may be required by frameworks like EJB and Spring, but otherwise they are seldom necessary.
-Especially getter-less data classes are more conscise and more beautiful than getter-ified ones.
+Especially getter-less data classes are more concise and more beautiful than getter-ified ones.

 ##Template data classing